QuantumWizard888/Reverse-Engineering-crackmes-with-Ghidra/solutions/crackme_1/crackme_1_solution.md

 As you dear reader already know everything the program does, buzzes, whispers, - all of it has its own interpretation in terms of programming code.
 We just need to find that code.
 And Ghidra helps us!
 You see the XREF notation?
 It's a key to our solution: reference to the function (**FUN_00401080**) which contains code that prints out the phrase about correct password.

-Click the XREF marker twice aftert you hover it:
+Click the XREF marker twice after you hover it:

 <img src = "https://github.com/Marco888Space/Reverse-Engineering-crackmes-with-Ghidra/blob/main/solutions/crackme_1/10.png">